Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script which writes into a specific file the results of the command ls -la
+script which duplicates the last line of the file iacta